-Tennessee requires that parties must attempt to settle their cases at mediation prior to granting a trial date.
 Most family law cases settle at mediation or prior to trial.
+For example, Tennessee requires that parties must attempt to settle their cases at mediation prior to granting a trial date.
 Considering both of these facts, when should a family law attorney involve a financial expert in divorce mediations?

 Most family law cases that require the use of a financial expert share some combination of the following: a high-dollar marital estate, complex financial issues present, business valuation(s) performed, and/or the need for tracing/classification of certain types of marital and separate assets.
 Of the family law cases that settle at mediation, most include motivated parties with experienced attorneys that have entered the mediation process properly organized and prepared to negotiate the various financial and parental aspects of the case.

 Depending on numerous factors, attorneys require attendance of their financial expert for either the full mediation or for a particular session of the mediation.
 In addition, sometimes financial advisors are required to be available by telephone should issues arise.
 While having your financial advisor involved in the mediation in this way can be costly, a talented financial expert provides benefits to the client and the overall process to aid in its success.
 This author has participated in divorce mediations as a financial expert many times over the years and, as a result, has identified five ways a financial expert can be helpful to a family law attorney and client during mediations.